Canop/broot/website/src/panels.md

 You may define other shortcuts, or your own bi-panels verbs.

-# Use a panel to edit a verb argument
+# Edit a verb argument

 Assuming you started from just one panel and wanted to execute a command taking a path as argument.
 You may use tab-completion to type it faster but you may also hit <kbd>ctrl</kbd><kbd>P</kbd> to create a panel and select it.
 Here's the complete workflow.